College Is A Waste of Time, and Here’s Why

 Just continuing my high school web design business would have eventually gotten me here.

-I could have easily been out of those kids riddled with hundreds of thousands of dollars in student debt.
+I could have easily been out of those kids riddled with hundreds of thousands of dollars in student debt instead of a career with no degree that makes hundreds of thousands.
 I was lucky to escape with only $5k–thank you to my parents generosity and my insane work ethic (a commissioned sales job selling speakers in college was easy peasy money for me).

 First off, college is not like it’s depicted in American Pie.
 At all.